nickel and diming

 The end amount due after my payment was $1.10.

 Yes, you read correctly.
 One dollar and ten cents.
 What an insult that is.

 So..
 I send another payment for $1.75, figuring that would pay it off and close it out.

 Now the amount due is $2.85, more than double the last final amount.

 I'm not kidding.

-Later on this morning when their office is open I plan on calling these pricks and complaining.
+Later on this morning when their office is open I plan on calling and complaining.
 This is classic nickel-and-diming because their computer system doesn't know how to handle a payment so low.

 Unfortunately I have encountered this before (several times) and it is such a pain in the ass to get fixed - especially when you're dealing with their computer system that can't figure out how to process payments properly.

 I plan on getting this issue resolved today.
 And I know it's going to require yelling at the rep who takes my call.
 Usually I don't have to do that, but with this company you pretty much have to in order to make them do anything right.

 Okay, so I made a phone call and here's what I found out.
 This is so dumb it's just.. well, I'll tell you what happened.